Near Shabbona in DeKalb County, Illinois — The American Midwest (Great Lakes)

 Shab-eh-nay died in 1859 and is buried alongside his wife, Pa-kwuk-no-quah at Evergreen Cemetery in Morris.

 Marker series.
 This marker is included in the Black Hawk War marker series.

 Location.
 41° 45.375′ N, 88° 51.258′ W. Marker is near Shabbona, Illinois, in DeKalb County.
 Marker can be reached from Chief Shabbona County Forest Preserve half a mile south of Preserve Road.
 Touch for map.
-Marker is in this post office area: Shabbona IL 60550, United States of America.
+Marker is at or near this postal address: 8519 University Road, Shabbona IL 60550, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 1 other marker is within walking distance of this marker.
-Shabbona (approx. 0.9 miles away).
+At least 1 other Shabbona (approx. 0.9 miles away).

 Also see . . .
 Chief Benjamin Shabbona.
-(Submitted on March 27, 2017, by Steve Masler of Memphis, Tennessee.)
+From Find-A-Grave (Submitted on March 27, 2017, by Steve Masler of Memphis, Tennessee.)

 Categories. • Native Americans •

 More.
 Search the internet for Chief Shabbona.